André Lanata: Military career

-In 1993, he was the officer auditor of the reconnaissance program at the general staff headquarters session of the French Air Force at Paris.
+In 1993, he was the officer auditor of the reconnaissance programme at the general staff headquarters session of the French Air Force at Paris.

-In 1995, he was part of the 3rd promotion of the Inter-arm Defense College.
+In 1995, he was part of the 3rd promotion of the Inter-Arms Defence College.
 In 1996, he was the second in command, then Commander of the Escadron de Chasse 2/3 Champagne (EC 2/3 Champagne), on the Mirage 2000 D variant of the Aerial Base of Nancy.

-In 2002, he was the Coherence Operational Officer (OCO) « preparations » at the general staff headquarters of the Armies.

-From 2004 to 2006, he commanded the Aerial Base of Djibouti and commanded the French Air Components of Djibouti, along with the Inter-arm Vocational Support Base (BSVIA).
+In 2002, he was the Coherence Operational Officer (OCO) "preparations" at the general staff headquarters of the Armies.
+From 2004 to 2006, he commanded the Aerial Base of Djibouti and commanded the French Air Components of Djibouti, along with the Inter-Arms Vocational Support Base (BSVIA).

 In 2006, he became the Plans Bureau Chief of the Air Force, then in 2008, he was designated as the deputy director of the International and Strategic Affairs at the SGDSN.
 From 2011 until 2013, he was the assistant general to the deputy chief of operations at the general staff headquarters of the Armies (EMA).

-From 2013 to 2015, he was the deputy chief of plans of the general staff headquarters of the Armies (EMA).
+From 2013 to 2015, he was the deputy chief of plans of the general staff headquarters of the Armies.

-On 21 September 2015, he was nominated as CEMAA.
+On 21 September 2015, he was nominated as Chief of Staff of the French Air Force (CEMAA).
+He left the post on 30 August 2018.

+From 11 September 2018 to 23 September 2021 Lanata served as Commander of NATO's Allied Command Transformation.

 Missions

-André Lanata participated in many operations.
-Brevetted as a fighter pilot, he conducted 143 war missions and registered 3300 operational flight hours.
+Lanata participated in many operations.
+Brevetted as a fighter pilot, he conducted 143 war missions and registered 3,300 operational flight hours.
 Out of the sequential campaign engagement series, feature in part: